Deteriorating Neurons Are Source of Human Brain Inflammation in Alzheimer’s Disease, BrightFocus Researchers Find

 “Our study clearly demonstrates that these non-replicating cells are going through the deterioration process of senescence and that it is directly related to neuroinflammation and Alzheimer’s disease,” says co-corresponding author and Professor Rusty Gage, president of the Salk Institute and holder of the Vi and John Adler Chair for Research on Age-Related Neurodegenerative Disease.

-The information provided in this section is a public service of BrightFocus Foundation, should not in any way substitute for the advice of a qualified healthcare professional, and is not intended to constitute medical advice.
-Although we make efforts to keep the medical information on our website updated, we cannot guarantee that the information on our website reflects the most up-to-date research.
-Please consult your physician for personalized medical advice; all medications and supplements should only be taken under medical supervision.
-BrightFocus Foundation does not endorse any medical product or therapy.
+Disclaimer: The information provided here is a public service of BrightFocus Foundation and is not intended to constitute medical advice.
+Please consult your physician for personalized medical, dietary, and/or exercise advice.
+Any medications or supplements should only be taken under medical supervision.
+BrightFocus Foundation does not endorse any medical products or therapies.